-My two new books were published earlier in the year and carry the titles The Keeper of Fish and Keeping Carter - but were written by Alan Fish and M A Carter, two heteronyms who took control of my head and insisted on a public text for their disembodied thoughts, ie: a collection of poems each.
+My two books published in 2011 and 2012 carry the titles The Keeper of Fish and Keeping Carter - but were written by Alan Fish and M A Carter, two heteronyms who took control of my head and insisted on a public text for their disembodied thoughts, ie: a collection of poems each.
 Closet poets closeted somewhere inside me.
 Now out of the closet in text if not in body.
 They are eccentric and very different.
 See my Blog entry for the latest news about Fish and Carter.
 These two books also complete the trilogy begun with Keepers.

 A week or two before the Melbourne launch, The Keeper of Fish sold out.
 P&W had it re-printed just in time.
 Carter is catching up!